 The article’s authors (Dune Lawrence and Jordan Robertson) did such a good job dispelling this notion, I’m resisting the futile urge to improve their take on it by paraphrasing.
 Thus, word-for-word from their article:

 “Corporations and government agencies sometimes have good reason for not patching quickly.
 Complex computer networks, fragile custom code, and sheer bureaucratic inertia mean organizations spend a long time testing patches to ensure they don’t break anything and cause crippling network downtime.
 And computers do break from patches: Some users criticized Microsoft last year when the upgrade to Windows 10 “bricked” their PCs, turning the machines into useless lumps.
 The financial services industry – already among the biggest investors in cybersecurity – is so thorough and cautious in its process that it takes an average of 176 days, longer than almost any other industry, from identifying a vulnerability to fixing it….”

-The bottom line is that patching is not only resource-intensive, but it incurs risk, so it needs to be executed judiciously.
+The bottom line is that patching is not only resource-intensive, but it incurs risk, so it needs to be executed judiciously, especially since there are so many vulnerability types.
 The key is to achieve overall risk reduction, and focus on the asset patches that will deliver the most bang for the buck.
 Put another way, it’s about prioritization.
 Some vulnerabilities expose the organization significantly for any number of reasons: the asset has multiple key services running on it, it’s exposed to the internet, and/or connected to other high value assets.
 Alternatively, other vulnerabilities can be lived with.
 Knowing which is which is the foundation of an intelligent, modern vulnerability remediation program.

 One thing is undebatable, however.
 Patching and vulnerability management are complicated…apparently, much like replacing the clutch in ’78 Datsun.